Global EV sales accelerating, but government help needed - IEA

 “But policies must be strengthened to enable a larger electric vehicle deployment,” Tattini said.

-He said governments need to further tighten fuel economy standards and join the 20 or so countries that have already announced plans to ban on sales of new fossil-fuel vehicles - such as the United Kingdom, which has announced a ban from 2030.
+He said governments need to further tighten fuel economy standards and enforce existing mandates to increase sales of zero-emission vehicles while phasing out fossil-fuel vehicles.

 Governments also need to keep up spending on charging infrastructure, Tattini said.
 Carmakers and environmental groups say more spending on EV chargers is needed to foster consumer confidence in the technology and support sales.